 Magonate Natal Side Effects

-Generic Name: magnesium gluconate
+Generic name: magnesium gluconate

-Applies to magnesium gluconate: liquid, tablets
+Applies to magnesium gluconate: oral tablet.

 For Healthcare Professionals

 Applies to magnesium gluconate: compounding powder, oral liquid, oral tablet.

 Symptoms of magnesium toxicity include hypotension, nausea, vomiting, flushing, urinary retention, ileus, depression, and lethargy, which may progress to muscle weakness, dyspnea, extreme hypotension, arrhythmia, and cardiac arrest.[Ref]

 Frequency not reported: Hypotension, extreme hypotension, arrhythmia, cardiac arrest[Ref]

 Frequency not reported: Diarrhea, upset stomach, stomach cramps, vomiting, nausea, ileus[Ref]

 Frequency not reported: Muscle weakness[Ref]

 Frequency not reported: Dyspnea[Ref]